vraravam/dotfiles/README.md

 ## approve-fingerprint-sudo.sh

-This script is useful in macos to enable the touchId as an authentication mechanism even while running command-line tools.
-Before running this script, the usual mechanism is for a prompt to appear in the terminal window itself whre one has to type in the whole long password.
+This script is useful in macos to enable TouchId as an authentication mechanism even while running command-line tools.
+Before running this script, the usual mechanism is for a prompt to appear in the terminal window itself where one has to type in the whole long password.
 After this script is run, the user is prompted by the touchId modal dialog instead of having to type a really long password.
 Note:

 * This script is idempotent ie it can be run any number of times safely, it will not corrrupt the system.